 Laughter, an internationally recognised communication

-Collins dictionary definition of communication - "The act or an instance of communicating; the imparting or exchange of information, ideas or feeling."
+"The act or an instance of communicating; the imparting or exchange of information, ideas or feeling." - The Collins dictionary definition of communication.

 I always find it fascinating that something so accessible and familiar to us, almost goes unnoticed.
 It is certainly not valued for the wonderful power it has and the amazing benefits it gives us physically, emotionally and socially.

 We learn to laugh before we can speak.
 It’s one of the first ways we learn to communicate with our caregivers.
 As babies, we smile and laugh before we talk and we quickly learn that laughing gets positive responses from the people around us.
 From an early age, we recognise that our laugh gets others to laugh too and soon we are sharing our gift of laughter with everyone we meet.

 Laughing is something we enjoy because laughter fires off feel-good hormones called endorphins.
 Have you ever tried not smiling at someone who smiles at you?
 It’s not easy, is it?
 That’s because we learnt this response when we were a baby and it is now almost like a trigger or a positive anchor.